Overview

 This is where most ROAS calculations become inconsistent.
 There are two common approaches:

-Media-only ROAS includes only what you pay the advertising platform — Google Ads spend, Meta Ads spend, etc. This is what platform dashboards report by default.
+Media-only ROAS includes only what you pay the advertising platform, Google Ads spend, Meta Ads spend, and so on.
+This is what platform dashboards report by default.

-Fully-loaded ROAS adds agency management fees, creative production costs, and tool subscriptions to the denominator.
-It reflects the true cost of running ads.
+Fully-loaded ROAS adds agency management fees, creative production costs, and tool subscriptions to the denominator, reflecting the true cost of running ads.

 | Cost Type | Media-only | Fully-loaded |